rolandjlevy/js-solitaire-game/readme.md

 - **How to take away marbles**
 Select a marble so it turns blue then place it over an adjacent marble into an empty space.
 The marble you move over will be taken.
 To deselect a marble, click on it again so it turns from blue to gold.
 See the demo below.
 - **Scoring**
-Each marble removed increases the score by marbles taken multiplied by seconds remaining.
-Eg, 15 marbles taken in 60 seconds scores 900.
+Each marble removed updates the score by the total marbles taken multiplied by the total seconds remaining.
+Eg, 20 marbles taken in 40 seconds scores 800.
 Finish the game at any time to submit your score to the Leader Board.
 - **Bonus points**
-If you finish with just one marble remaining, which is 'Solitaire', you get a bonus 500 points, and if you last marble finishes in the centre of the board the bonus is 1,000 points!
+If you finish with just one marble remaining, which is 'Solitaire', you get a bonus 500 points, and if your last marble finishes in the centre of the board the bonus is 1,000 points!

 ### Links 🔗
 - [Play the game](https://js-solitaire-game.rjlevy.repl.co/)